ethereum/consensus-specs/specs/phase0/p2p-interface.md

     - The aggregator signature, `signed_aggregate_and_proof.signature`, is valid.
     - The signature of `aggregate` is valid.

 Additional global topics are used to propagate lower frequency validator messages.
-Their `TopicName`s are:
+Their `Name`s are:

 - `voluntary_exit` - This topic is used solely for propagating signed voluntary validator exits to proposers on the network.
 Signed voluntary exits are sent in their entirety.
 The following validations MUST pass before forwarding the `signed_voluntary_exit` on to the network
     - The voluntary exit is the first valid voluntary exit received for the validator with index `signed_voluntary_exit.message.validator_index`.